Month 1, Day 30, Saturday 4:30 p.m.

 Siobhan tugged at the corner of her hood to make sure her face was hidden, trying to do so as naturally as possible so she didn’t seem suspicious.
 “Have you gotten any restitution?”

 The woman grinned toothily again, holding up her mug in a toasting motion.
 “Three silver!” she announced proudly.
-Judging by her level of drunkenness, as well as the crumbs on the empty plate in front of her, she’d already spent more than that, the coin going right back to the Verdant Stag.
+Judging by her level of drunkenness, as well as the crumbs on the empty plate in front of her, she’d already spent at least that much, the coin going right back to the Verdant Stag.

 ‘Maybe Oliver isn’t so crazy.’